-Successfully litigating consumer class claims depends on a clear understanding of how the policy or practice at issue affects consumers as a group; claims can be litigated on a class-wide basis only when the defendant’s conduct has a similar impact on enough people to justify collective action, and when the representative plaintiff has claims typical of the other members of the class.
+Successfully litigating consumer class claims depends on a clear understanding of how the policy or practice at issue affects consumers or small businesses as a group; claims can be litigated on a class-wide basis only when the defendant’s conduct has a similar impact on enough people to justify collective action, and when the representative plaintiff has claims typical of the other members of the class.

 Consistent with our commitment to investing in cases early, we conduct thorough pre-filing investigations, engage experts to perform preliminary analysis, and work to locate and interview multiple class members to fully understand the relevant policy or practice.